Move over Takeru Kobayashi and Bill "El Wingador" Simmons.

 "It's huge," said Russo, 51.
 "My goal is to make it into the second round, and we'll go from there."

 So how does a yoga-loving, business development director from South Whitehall wind up competing in a wing-eating contest against the likes of Kobayashi, six-time winner of Nathan’s Hot Dog Eating Contest, and El Wingador, five-time Wing Bowl champion?

-Russo, who stands 5-foot-9 and weighs about 200 pounds, got in the running when he won a regional competition last summer outside the Buckeye Tavern in Macungie.
+Russo, who stands 5-foot-9 and weighs about 200 pounds, got in the running when last summer outside the in Macungie.
 He beat 29 competitors by eating 178 wings -- in 30 minutes.

 Last month, at a live qualifying event for SportsRadio 94 WIP's Wing Bowl 20, at Ponzio's restaurant in Cherry Hill, N.J., he ate 2½ pounds of fresh chicken pot pie in 2½ minutes.

 "I had to prove myself all over again," Russo said.

 He was successful, securing a spot in the competition.

 Since then, Russo's been in training -- eating a lot of Tootsie Rolls to strengthen his jaw so that he will have the stamina to outpace his competitors, which he said could number 30 or more.
 Last year's winner ate 255 wings.